Periodic monopoles and difference modules

-Although we explained the concepts of wild harmonic bundles and good filtered $\lambda$-flat bundles on a punctured disc, they are naturally generalized to the context of any complex curve $C$ with a discrete subset $D$, and any wild harmonic bundle $(E,\delbar_E,\theta,h)$ on $(C,D)$ induces a good filtered $\lambda$-flat bundle $(\nbigp_{\ast}\nbigelambda,\DDlambda)$.
+Although we explained the concepts of wild harmonic bundles and good filtered $\lambda$-flat bundles on a neighbourhood of $0$ in $\cnum$, they are naturally generalized to the context of any complex curve $C$ with a discrete subset $D$, and any wild harmonic bundle $(E,\delbar_E,\theta,h)$ on $(C,D)$ induces a good filtered $\lambda$-flat bundle $(\nbigp_{\ast}\nbigelambda,\DDlambda)$.
 The following is essentially proved in \cite{biquard-boalch}.
-(See also \cite{Mochizuki-wild}.)
+(See also \cite{Mochizuki-wild, Mochizuki-KH-Higgs}.)

 \begin{thm} Suppose that $C$ is projective and connected.
 Then, the above procedure induces a bijection between the equivalence classes of wild harmonic bundles on $(C,D)$ and the equivalence classes of polystable good filtered $\lambda$-flat bundles with degree $0$.